mabe6/musicnote/README.md

 -wiggle px it is the range at which ur mouse will move around the delay try not to change it

--wiggle count about of times it will repeat wiggle px move (this setting impacts the time of making a song or setting delays the most of them all)
+-wiggle count of how many times it will repeat wiggle px move (this setting impacts the time of making a song or setting delays the most of them all)

 -skew x,y helps alling the dots which is needed to guide when macro has to click also turn show grid on